emqx/cloud-docs/en_US/deployments/redis_auth.md

 ### Encryption Rules

-Most external authentications in EMQX Cloud can enable a hashing method, where only the password's ciphertext is saved in the data source to ensure data security.
+Most external authentications in EMQX Platform can enable a hashing method, where only the password's ciphertext is saved in the data source to ensure data security.
 When enabling the hashing method, users can specify a salt for each client and configure a salting rule, with the password in the database being the ciphertext processed according to the salting rule and hashing method.

 > For reference: Salting Rules and Hashing Methods.